 How did the enactment of an obscure transport law in Eastern Europe change the face of food manufacturing forever?
 Karen Constable investigates the link between Romanian road rules and the horsemeat scandal.

-Almost four years after it first made headlines, the series of incidents that became known ‘horsegate’ continues to impact the global food industry.
+More than six years after it first made headlines, the series of incidents that became known ‘horsegate’ continues to impact the global food industry.
 It began in January 2013, when Irish authorities revealed they had discovered horsemeat in burgers that were supposed to contain 100% beef.
 The discovery sparked a frenzy of testing and soon horsemeat was being discovered in dozens of different products in countries all over Europe and beyond.
 The sheer scale of the contamination sent shock waves through the food manufacturing world.
 Occurring five years after the melamine in milk powder scandal of 2008, which sickened over 300,000 babies in China, this incident was unfolding much closer to home for food manufacturers in Europe.
 It was a wakeup call for our industry: we could no longer pretend that food fraud of a similar scale and impact as the melamine milk scandal could not happen in the western world.

 The scandal resulted in market withdrawals of tens of millions of food products across Europe, millions of euros of lost business and multiple prosecutions.
 Consumers’ trust in manufactured food plummeted and sales of frozen hamburgers and frozen ready meals dropped by 43% and 13% respectively in the United Kingdom in the month following the first product withdrawal.